Our recommendations

 The bottom line

 Buy the Dramm One Touch if you want the gentlest shower and the most durable wand for years of container and seedling watering.
-Choose the Gilmour swivel wand to save money while keeping the reach and gaining adjustable spray patterns.
-And if you already own a wand you like, add the Dramm 400AL breaker for the cheapest possible upgrade to a soft, even rain.
+Check the Dramm One Touch price before committing.
+Choose the Gilmour swivel wand to save money while keeping the reach and gaining adjustable spray patterns; check the Gilmour price for the current gap.
+If you already own a wand you like, check the Dramm 400AL price for the cheapest possible upgrade to a soft, even rain.
 Whichever you pick, water at the soil line and time your watering with the planting calendar to keep young plants evenly moist.